BedrockStreaming/tech.bedrockstreaming.com/_posts/2021-12-15-scaling-bedrock-video-delivery-to-50-million-users.md

 ![Details on the composition of a USP origin](/images/posts/2021-12-15-scaling-bedrock-video-delivery-to-50-million-users/usp-origin-instance-detailed.png)
 <center><i>Details on the composition of a USP origin</i></center>

 We use Nginx for caching because we have a solid experience with it, under heavy load, on our on-prem edge servers, which each delivers up to 200Gbps of video traffic.
-We want to capitalize on this expertise and avoid spreading ourselves thin on multiple tools (eg. Apache Cache module).
+We want to capitalize on this expertise and avoid spreading ourselves thin on multiple tools (e.g, Apache Cache module).

 I recommend reading [the article published by unified streaming](https://www.unified-streaming.com/blog/part-2-optimizing-remote-object-storage-based-vod), which uses a similar method: caching via httpd directly.